Background pattern

 Ibandronic Acid Alter contains lactose.

-If your doctor has told you that you have a certain sugar intolerance, consult with him before taking this medication.
+If your doctor has told you that you have an intolerance to some sugars, consult them before taking this medicine.

 Ibandronic Acid Alter contains sodium

-This medication contains less than 1 mmol of sodium (23 mg) per tablet; this is essentially “sodium-free”.
+This medicine contains less than 1 mmol sodium (23 mg) per tablet; this is essentially “sodium-free”.

-3. How to Take Ibandronic Acid Alter
+3. How to take Ibandronic Acid Alter

-Follow exactly the administration instructions of this medication indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist again.
+Follow exactly the instructions for administration of this medicine given by your doctor.
+If you are not sure, consult your doctor or pharmacist again.

 How to take the monthly tablet